“…she had learned from experience that Need was a warehouse that could accommodate a considerable amount of cruelty.”

 At a point in Anjum’s life, she became a mother.
 This set off a series of events that led her to the other main character of the book, S. Tilottama.
 Known simply as Tilo, the conflict in Kashmir unfolded right before my eyes through her.
 Although never the activist nor the soldier nor the militant freedom-fighter, Tilo was a canvas that brought to light the multifarious weight of the Kashmiri struggle for freedom.
 There were corrupt politicians, well-meaning journalists, nefarious soldiers, torturers, activists, militant Kashmiris ready to defend and fight for their land and Tilo.
 Never in it, but always in the thick of it.

 If one has to choose, then give me a Hindu fundamentalist any day over a Muslim one.
-It’s true what the Pakistan Army did in East Pakistan — now that was a clear case of genocide.
+It’s true we did – we do – some terrible things in Kashmir, but…I mean what the Pakistan Army did in East Pakistan — now that was a clear case of genocide.
 Open and shut.
 When the Indian Army liberated Bangladesh, the good old Kashmirs called it — still call it — the “Fall of Dhaka.”
 They aren’t very good at other people’s pain.
 But then, who is?
 The Baloch, who are being buggered by Pakistan, don’t care about Kashmiris.
 The Bangladeshis whom we liberated are hunting down Hindus.
-The good old communists call Stalin’s Gulag a “necessary part of a revolution.”
+The good old communists call Stalin’s Gulag a “necessary part of revolution.”
 The Americans are currently lecturing the Vietnamese about human rights.
 What we have on our hands is a species problem.
 None of us is exempt.
 And then there’s that other business that’s become pretty big these days.
 People — communities, castes, races and even countries — carry their tragic histories and their misfortunes around like trophies, or like stock, to be bought and sold on the open market.

 Halfway through the book, I lost interest.
 I was reading about this man’s obsession over Tilo, willing to have his love requited to no avail.
 I didn’t care much for her, but I cared a lot about Anjum and she was on my mind as I read page after page.